Pavilion of Prince Teng: Recent

 The building sits atop a 12 m tall concrete platform, which symbolizes the now-destroyed ancient city wall.
-A stainless steel tablet at the entrance is engraved with a calligraphy work of Mao Zedong: 「落霞与孤鹜齐飞，秋水共长天一色。」 ("Falling snow and lone goose flying together; a single hue, autumn water and the long stretch of sky."), a quotation from Preface to the Pavilion of Prince Teng.
+A stainless steel tablet at the entrance is engraved with a calligraphy work of Mao Zedong: 「落霞与孤鹜齐飞，秋水共长天一色。」 ("Falling sunset and lone goose flying together; a single hue, autumn water and the long stretch of sky."), a quotation from Preface to the Pavilion of Prince Teng.

-The beautiful garden which is built in 1989 is the perfect ornament of the Pavilion.
-The building mainly serves tourism purposes.
-Apart from internal decoration, attractions include a theater that stages performances of period music, and displays of reconstructed ancient instruments.
+The garden was also built in 1989.
+The building mainly serves as a tourist attraction.
+Apart from internal decoration, attractions include a theater that stages performances of period music and displays of reconstructed ancient instruments.
 There are some restaurants and souvenir shops.
 The streets around the pavilion have been designed to conform with its style.
 This area has become the epicenter of Nanchang's antiques trade.

 Influences

 The Pavilion of Prince Teng achieved national fame through the Preface to the Pavilion of Prince Teng.
 As a result, it was endowed by later generations with almost legendary status as an example of magnificent architecture.
 When the Forbidden City was built, its corner towers were built to imitate the Pavilion of Prince Teng and the Yellow Crane Pavilion as depicted in Song Dynasty paintings.
 (Strangely, both pavilions are depicted identically in surviving paintings).
 These uniquely structured corner towers remain some of the most valued architectural treasures of the Forbidden City.
-The Pavilion of Prince Teng was regarded as the holy land in several dynasties in the history of China.
-In the meantime, it is the ancient library as well, storing a large number of precious scriptures and poems.
+The Pavilion of Prince Teng was very highly regarded in several dynasties during the history of China.
+It also served as an ancient library, storing a large number of precious scriptures and poems.